 Any active members may declare their candidacy for an elected position by notifying the Nominating Committee at Nominating Committee@adha.net and by submitting their electronic Bio-Data Form for Candidates for Elected Office by February 6, 2017.
 Please note that the Form includes the Conflict of Interest Policy and Disclosure Form and the Rules of Conduct.
 Office elections take place at the annual business meeting each year.

 Interested candidates should also submit a biographical and platform statement for publication in Candidates' Corner by 5:00pm CST on March 31, 2017.

 - 1) A biographical statement not to exceed 200 words

 - 2) A platform statement not to exceed 400 words

-Submissions should be directed to Tammy L. Filipiak, RDH, BS.
-Any statements or photos received after due date will not be included in Candidates’ Corner.
+All submissions should be electronic and emailed to ADHA Central Office.
+Any statements or photos received after the due date will not be included in Candidates’ Corner.